Table of Contents

 Step 2.
 Scan and unlock the external hard drive.

 Step 3.
-Wait for the cleaning process to complete and restart PC.
+Wait for the cleaning process to complete, then, restart the PC.

 After this, reconnect your external hard drive to the computer and check if you can use it again.